Crash Course on Risk Assessment: Organic Agents, Metals, Nanoparticles

 Andrew Darnton, MSc, is one of the leading internationally renown epidemiologists, famous for his landmarks publications on asbestos health risk assessment.
 He is a statistician at the HSE, UK.

-Bruce Case is a pathologist and epidemiologist at McGill University, Canada, one of the most advanced experts in the area of asbestos pathology.
+Bruce Case, MD, is a pathologist and epidemiologist at McGill University, Canada, one of the most advanced experts in the area of asbestos pathology.
 He has been a member of BOHS since 1985.
 From 1988-1991, he served as Director of the United States Environmental Protection Agency Center for Environmental Epidemiology (University of Pittsburgh School of Public Health).
 He provided peer reviews, professional development courses, lectures, workshops, and advice for national and international agencies and professional societies regarding exposure assessment for health effects of mineral fibres and particles, including NIOSH, USEPA, ATSDR, IARC, ICOH, BOHS, ATS, GSA, Collegium Ramazzini, and others.

 Jim Rasmuson, PhD, CIH, DABT, FAIHA (USA), is a CEO and senior scientist at Chemistry & Industrial Hygiene, Inc. He developed numerous published works, presentations and classes in exposure and risk assessment, industrial hygiene, retrospective exposure assessment, simulation testing, analytical chemistry, laboratory methods development, regulatory compliance, and quality assurance.